Create a Website Account - Manage notification subscriptions, save form progress and more.

 Children are not allowed to participate in Senior Center activities except if they are part of a special program or a special event includes families.

-We have stationery bikes only and no pool.
+We have stationary bikes only and no pool.
 However, the YMCA located next door to our building is equipped with a pool.
+Please note that the Edmond Senior Center is not affiliated with the YMCA and participation in Senior Center activities does not grant membership or admission to the Mitch Park YMCA.
+Learn more about the YMCA by visiting their website.

 Edmond customers receive a 96-gallon refuse (trash) cart, a 96-gallon recycling collection cart and unlimited household hazardous waste (HHW) collections.